apache/cxf/distribution/src/main/release/samples/java_first_jms/README.txt

 Java-First JMS Sample
 =====================

 This sample demonstrates use of SOAP over the JMS protocol.
+It is similar to the jms_queue sample except that it is Java-first instead of WSDL-first.

+Both JAX-WS and CXF-specific methods of creating the client and service endpoints are demonstrated (see the ClientJMS and ServerJMS classes for details.)
+Setting the <useJaxws/> property in the pom.xml to "-jaxws" will cause the former to be used, to anything else the latter.

 Please review the README in the samples directory before continuing.